google/support-case-notifications/README.md

 1. This is not an officially supported Google product.
 2. Proper testing should be done before running this tool in production.
 3. Standard, Enhanced, or Premium support must be enabled for case creation and Support API usage
+4. This solution assumes that the user has been assigned the appropriate IAM roles

 ## Licensing
 This sample code is made available under Apache 2 license.
 See the [LICENSE](./LICENSE) file for more details.